xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 The important thing to notice is that even though  we  no  longer have  a predictive parser, there is  little  or  no  complication added with the recursive descent approach that we're  using.
-At the point where  Factor  finds an identifier (letter), it doesn't know whether it's a variable name or a function name, nor does it really care.
-It simply passes it on to Ident and leaves it up to that procedure to figure it out.
-Ident, in  turn,  simply  tucks away the identifier and then reads one more  character  to decide which kind of identifier it's dealing with.
+At the point where  `Factor`  finds an identifier (letter), it doesn't know whether it's a variable name or a function name, nor does it really care.
+It simply passes it on to `Ident` and leaves it up to that procedure to figure it out.  `Ident`, in  turn,  simply  tucks away the identifier and then reads one more  character  to decide which kind of identifier it's dealing with.